Jet Aviation: 2000s

 In October 2005 Jet Aviation was acquired by the Permira Funds, which marked the end of 38 years of family entrepreneurship.
 Under new ownership, in March 2006, the company announced its acquisition of St. Louis-based Midcoast Aviation, one of the leading maintenance, repair and overhaul, modifications and completions companies in North America.
 After almost 40 years as part of the group, Jet Aviation sold its airline and cargo handling division in Switzerland on November 6, 2007, to Dnata, the largest supplier of air travel services in the Middle East.
 Since December 2007 Jet Aviation has also provided line maintenance, defect rectification, and AOG services at Moscow's Vnukovo International Airport.

-In January 2008, Jet Aviation acquired U.S.-based maintenance and completions company Savannah Air Center located at the Savannah/Hilton Head International Airport.
+In January 2008, Jet Aviation acquired US-based maintenance and completions company Savannah Air Center located at the Savannah/Hilton Head International Airport.
 In Spring 2008, Jet Aviation and Beijing-based Deer Air, signed a joint venture to operate an FBO and line maintenance facility at Beijing's Capital International Airport.

-On November 5, 2008, the company was acquired by U.S.-based General Dynamics, headquartered in Falls Church, Virginia.
+On November 5, 2008, the company was acquired by US-based General Dynamics, headquartered in Falls Church, Virginia.
 As part of General Dynamics, Jet Aviation operates as an independent business unit within the General Dynamics Aerospace Group.

 2010s

 In 2016, Jet Aviation acquired Avjet and rebranded it to Avjet Global.

 In 2018, Jet Aviation expanded its fleet by 28 aircraft, including 15 in the US and 13 in the EMEA and Asia regions.
 In the same year, the company completed the acquisition of Hawker Pacific for $250 million.

-In 2019, Jet Aviation opened an FBO complex at the Van Nuy Airport, which includes a 10,000 sq ft terminal and a 43,000 sq ft hangar with 8,000 sq ft of office space, a 30 ft clearance and a service center for Gulfstream.
+In 2019, Jet Aviation opened an FBO complex at the Van Nuys Airport, which includes a 10000 sqft terminal and a 43000 sqft hangar with 8000 sqft of office space, a 30 ft clearance and a service center for Gulfstream.
 In the same year, the company completed its purchase of a former Pazos FBO at Puerto Rico's Luis Muñoz Marin International Airport, which it had operated since 2017 under a management agreement.